Ruan-pysoft/ministdlib/readme.md

 and I've been working on the project since *at least* that Wednesday, so I was closer to three or four days into the project.

+## Contributing

+In the end, this is a personal project for my own enjoyment and learning, so I want to do most of the programming myself.

+However, if you do have a bugfix or suggestion, feel free to contact me
+(I'll figure out how to get a bugtracker or something set up at some point) and I'll take a look at it at some point.

+And yes, atm this is rather poorly documented, the testcases are a mess, and there are files all over the place
+(though most of the random ones should be in my `.gitignore`...), I'll get around to fixing all that eventually...

 ## License

 (Also, work out again how dual licensing works,